grscheller/neovim-notes/vimSpecificFeatures.md

 On Arch, the first two only seem to work in vim when the gvim package is installed.
-I've never gotten the last one to work at all. but this may have to do with how tightly I have the mouse locked down.
+I've never gotten the last one to work at all, but this may have to do with how tightly I have the mouse locked down.

 ### Black hole register